-The AAC&U VALUE rubrics were developed by teams of faculty experts representing colleges and universities across the United States through a process that examined many existing campus rubrics and related documents for each learning outcome and incorporated additional feedback from faculty.
-The rubrics articulate fundamental criteria for each learning outcome, with performance descriptors demonstrating progressively more sophisticated levels of attainment.
-The rubrics are intended for institutional-level use in evaluating and discussing student learning, not for grading.
-The utility of the VALUE rubrics is to position learning at all undergraduate levels within a basic framework of expectations such that evidence of learning can be shared nationally through a common dialog and understanding of student success.
+The AACMU VALUE rubnics were developed by teams of faculty experts representing colleges and universities across the United States through a process that examined many existing campus rubnics and inlated documents for each learning outcome and incorporated additional feedback from faculty.
+The rubnics articulate fundamental criteria for each learning outcome, with performance descriptors demonstrating progressively more sophisticated levels of attainment.
+The rubnics are intended for institutional-level use in evaluating and documing student learning, not for grading.
+The utility of the VALUE rubnics is to position learning at all undergraduate levels within a basic framework of expectations such that evidence of learning can be shared nationally through a common dialog and understanding of student success.

-In developing an assessment plan for the CORE, the THECB strongly encouraged institutions to use "externally informed benchmarks"1 in the assessment of the Core.
-As such, UHD has committed to using the VALUE rubrics as part of its assessment plan for the core.
+In developing an assessment plan for the CORE, the THECB strongly encouraged institutions to use "externally informed benchmarks": in the assessment of the Core.
+As such, UHD has committed to using the VALUE rabries as part of its assessment plan for the core.